noah-art3mis/crucible/README.md

 ## Crucible

-Prompt evaluation package.
+Prompt evaluation package ("evals").
 Can handle multiple models, prompts and variables at the same time.

 Uses [ollama](https://github.com/ollama/ollama-python) to run LLMs locally.

 ## How to use

 1. Set the models in `eval_models.py`, prompts in `eval_prompts.py` and variables in `eval_variables.py`.
+1. Set grading style in `grading.py`.
+This is important.
+    -   "binary": is either right or wrong
+    -   "qualitative": ask claude (to be implemented)
+    -   "out_of_ten": loses points if wrong options are present in answer
 1. Run `python eval.py`.
 1. Logs from the run will be in `output/<datetime>.yaml`.